-Parts Function Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
+Parts Function Up and Down Use the Up or Down arrow keys to go through Arrow buttons the information on the LCD screen.
 This is also used to move between each menu when you configure the subsystem.
 Select button This is used to enter the option you have selected.
-Exit button EXIT Press this button to return to the previous menu.
-NOTE: This button can also be used to reset the alarm beeper and turn off the Global fault LED.
+F " L " FVIT Press this button to return to the previous Exit button EXIT menu.

-Environment Status LEDs
+4. Environment Status LEDs

-Parts Function Power LED Green LED indicates power is ON.
-Global fault LED Red LED indicates a problem within the internal subsystem, such as fan fail/power supply fail/disk fault.
-Activity LED () This LED will blink blue when the Disk Array is busy or active.
+Parts Function Power LED POWER Green LED indicates power is ON.
+Fault LED Ø Red blinking LED indicates a problem within the internal subsystem, such as over temperature.
+Sleep Mode LED C Red LED is normal and subsystem is not in sleep mode.
+Red blinking LED means subsystem is in sleep mode (spin down idle HDD).
+Activity LED () This LED will blink blue when the RAID controller is busy / active.
+HDD Fault LED This LED will blink red when there is HDD failure.